 PAYG funding models also fail to provide the Government, Defence and DVA with useful information about the long-term financial costs of contemporary policy decisions.
 Under PAYG, even with the governance arrangements recommended above, the current leadership of Defence and the Government would not be accountable for policy decisions they make today because the liabilities (injuries or illnesses for ADF members) would not mature until many years or even decades later — the average MRCA and DRCA claimant does not submit a claim until 16 years after the injury occurred (ANAO 2018b, p.
 55).

 This is a ridiculous basis on which to form a business like model – let’s get serious – that’s why military compo is a racket.
+Keep it simple….

 On page 479 the Commission stated: